nicolargo/glances/docs/glances-doc.rst

     $ glances --export-influxdb

-InfluxDB 0.9.x also supports an optional tags configuration parameter specified as comma separated, key:value pairs.
+InfluxDB 0.9.x or higher also supports an optional tags configuration parameter specified as comma separated, key:value pairs.
 For example:

 .. code-block::